Infinite Banking vs Velocity Banking: Which One Actually Builds Wealth?

 Understanding Infinite Banking

-Strategy Requirement: Infinite banking requires consistent premium payments and long-term commitment (typically 7+ years to see optimal benefits).
-This approach works best for individuals with stable income who can maintain premiums through various economic cycles.
+Strategy Requirement: Infinite banking requires consistent premium payments and a 7+ year commitment to see optimal benefits.
+It works best for individuals with stable income who can maintain premiums through various economic cycles.
+For an honest evaluation of whether it fits your situation, see our pros and cons analysis.

 Understanding Velocity Banking